comp4710group1/SteamMining/README.md

 We are going to compare game recommendations based on the data available.
 For example, what games would be recommended based on the user-defined tags of games a user plays (e.g User A mostly plays games with the ‘strategy’ tag).
 Or what games would be recommended based on what games users usually play together (e.g 60% of users who play game A also play game B).
 Steam’s current ‘Interactive Recommender’ does not use tags or metadata to come up with their recommendations.
 We will come up with a data set where we utilize the user-defined tags to influence what games are recommended.

 ## Prerequisites
+- A Steam API key if you want to run the API calls
+- Python to run the algorithm scripts
+  - This project was tested on python 3.10.0

 ## API Calls

 ### Terms
-- API_KEY refers to your own API key from steam
+- API_KEY refers to your own API key from Steam

 ### Calls